forcedotcom/cli/releasenotes/README.md

 * NEW: The `apex run test` and `apex get test` commands now have a new `--concise` flag.

     Setting this flag for `apex run test` or `apex get test` will suppress passing test results and the code coverage table.
-Only failing tests and the summary table will be displayed. (plugin-apex PR [#504](https://github.com/salesforcecli/plugin-apex/pull/504), Github Issue [#243](https://github.com/forcedotcom/salesforcedx-apex/issues/243), Github Discussion [#2872](https://github.com/forcedotcom/cli/discussions/2872))
+Only failing tests and the summary table will be displayed. (plugin-apex PR [#504](https://github.com/salesforcecli/plugin-apex/pull/504), GitHub Issue [#243](https://github.com/forcedotcom/salesforcedx-apex/issues/243), GitHub Discussion [#2872](https://github.com/forcedotcom/cli/discussions/2872))

     Many thanks to [Kyle Capehart](https://github.com/k-capehart) for contributing this useful new flag!